 Be prepared for this SEO interview question as well.
 White-hat SEO is a type of SEO that follows the guidelines of search engines.
-It doesn’t involve the manipulation of search engines to rank higher, deploying questionable methods.
+It doesn’t involve the manipulation of search engines to rank higher, or deploying questionable methods.

-Black-hat SEO violates search engine guidelines and manipulates search engines to improve the ranking on the search engines.
+Black-hat SEO violates search engine guidelines and manipulates search engines to improve their ranking on the search engines.
 If a website is found guilty of keyword stuffing, cloaking, link exchange, link farming, PBN, buying links, link hiding, using doorway or gateway pages, etc., then it gets penalized.

 63. What is Google Penalty?

 Google executives manually penalize websites when they are observed to be violating any Google guidelines.
 Notifications are sent via Google Search Console when such breaches happen.
 It takes so much time and effort to lift the penalization that it is better not to get penalized in the first place.

 64. What are rich snippets?

 Rich snippets are also called rich results.
 These are regular Google search results but with additional information shown on the SERP.
 This information is pulled from the structured data found in the HTML of the page.
 Rich snippets can have recipes, reviews, events, etc.